clojure-goes-fast/clojure-goes-fast.com/content/blog/2024-02-01-system-wide-user-clj.md

 (when *file*
   (->> (.getResources (.getContextClassLoader (Thread/currentThread)) "user.clj")
        enumeration-seq
-       ;; Assume the first userfile is the currently loaded one.
+       ;; Assume the first user.clj is the currently loaded one.
 Load others if ;; there are more to load.
        rest
        (run! #(clojure.lang.Compiler/load (clojure.java.io/reader %)))))